Trump, Kim Jong Un and a global divide

 The Nation, Thailand

 If the current strategy pursued by North Korea works, the world's great powers will find themselves at loggerheads with one another.
 On one side would be China and Russia.
-On the other side would be a coalition led by the United States including Japan, South Korea and the European Union.
-These two massive blocs would be confronting one another over the nuclear ambitions of a single rogue nation.
+On the other side would be a coalition led by the United States, including Japan, South Korea and the European Union.
+These two massive blocs would be confronting each other over the nuclear ambitions of a single rogue nation.

 There is no clear solution to the North Korea dilemma and none evident in the foreseeable future.
-The North's paranoid leader, Kim Jong-un, has perfected the art of international blackmail, having learned from his father and grandfather that the major powers will always follow their own individual interests and refuse to collaborate unless doing so meets those interests.
+The North's paranoid leader, Mr Kim Jong Un, has perfected the art of international blackmail, having learnt from his father and grandfather that the major powers will always follow their own individual interests and refuse to collaborate unless doing so meets those interests.

-There had been some hope earlier that the Association of Southeast Asian Nations might be of assistance in reducing global tensions over North Korea's nuclear ambitions defiant pursuit of globe-circling rockets and a nuclear arsenal.
+There had been some hope earlier that Asean might be of assistance in reducing global tensions over North Korea's defiant pursuit of globe-circling rockets and a nuclear arsenal.
 Pyongyang had even requested its help.
-But somewhere along the way, Kim has decided to stop paying attention to any regional efforts to foment peace.
+But somewhere along the way, Mr Kim has decided to stop paying attention to any regional efforts to foment peace.
 His focus is now entirely on the major powers.

 Despite chronic malnutrition among its populace due to poor agricultural output, North Korea's keenest hope is that the world, especially the US, will recognise it as a member of the nuclear-armed guild of nations.